Unknown Hands - User Guide

 - Interactive Visualizations: Statistical charts and graphs

-- Export: Save dashboard as image (PNG) for presentations or publications
+- Export: Save dashboard as high-resolution image (PNG, 300 DPI) suitable for publications

 Use Cases: